speed47/spectre-meltdown-checker/DEVELOPMENT.md

 1. **Sysfs messages** — every version of the string the kernel has ever produced for `/sys/devices/system/cpu/vulnerabilities/<name>`.
-Used in live mode to parse the kernel's own assessment, and in offline mode to grep for known strings in `$g_kernel`.
+Used in live mode to parse the kernel's own assessment, and in no-runtime mode to grep for known strings in `$g_kernel`.
 2. **Kconfig option names** — every `CONFIG_*` symbol that enables or controls the mitigation.
-Used in offline mode to check `$opt_config`.
+Used in no-runtime mode to check `$opt_config`.
 Kconfig names change over time (e.g. `CONFIG_GDS_FORCE_MITIGATION` → `CONFIG_MITIGATION_GDS_FORCE` → `CONFIG_MITIGATION_GDS`), and vendor kernels may use their own names, so all variants must be catalogued.
 3. **Kernel function names** — functions introduced specifically for the mitigation (e.g.
    `gds_select_mitigation`, `gds_apply_mitigation`, `l1tf_select_mitigation`).
 Used in
-   offline mode to check `$opt_map` (System.map): the presence of a mitigation function proves the kernel was compiled with the mitigation code, even if the config file is unavailable.
+   no-runtime mode to check `$opt_map` (System.map): the presence of a mitigation function proves the kernel was compiled with the mitigation code, even if the config file is unavailable.
 4. **CPU affection logic** — the complete algorithm the kernel uses to decide whether a